jayanth-neu/INFO6150-Final-Project-Ecommerce/README.md

 #### The main object behind this projet was to build an Ecommerce website that handles both sides client and admin using the next technologies :

- 1. Mongo Db
+ 1. HTML
- 2. Expressjs
+ 2. CSS
- 3. Reactjs
+ 3. JavaScript
- 4. Nodejs
+ 4. Bootstrap
- 5. Chakra Ui
+ 5. MongoDB Atlas
+ 6. React JS
+ 7. Express JS
+ 8. Node JS
- 6. Redux
+ 9. Redux
+ 10. Chakra UI
- 7. Heroku
+ 11. Heroku

 Here is a Demo : [Demo](https://lifestyle-fashion.herokuapp.com/)